 I’ll illustrate with two examples.
 I fully support reviewing your day-end sheet.
 Since it’s easy to construct a fraud that bypasses this daysheet, this review won’t stop embezzlement, but it does catch sufficient ACCIDENTAL errors to justify the effort.

-In contrast, one recommendation of many of these articles is to personally make bank deposits.
+In contrast, one recommendation of many of these articles is to make bank deposits personally.
 I consider this a colossal waste of time – the same control happens by checking one line on your monthly bank statement against the daysheet, and most theft takes the money off the books before the daysheet is compiled, so this comparison is unlikely to reveal embezzlement.

 Rather than implementing additional controls (at a cost of either money or your time) there is a simple and effective solution for detecting embezzlement.
 Our investigative work has shown that, notwithstanding the many possibilities for stealing from a dentist, the behavior of thieves is remarkably consistent, and that behavioral analysis is the quickest and most effective way of detecting embezzlement early.
 We have used a behavioral assessment internally for years and have recently developed a version for dentists and their advisors.
 So let’s park the myths and do something that works.

 Do you have questions about embezzlement in your practice?
 Give Prosperident a call at 888-398-2327 or click HERE.